Check out our Facebook page today

 Series of Free Family Nature Programs at Westbrook Public Library

-Potapaug Audubon Society and the Friends of the Westbrook Public Library are sponsoring a series of free family nature programs this fall, winter, and spring.
+Potapaug Audubon Society and the Friends of the Westbrook Public Library are sponsoring a series of free family nature programs this winter and spring.
 Everyone is welcome and no pre-registration is necessary.
 The programs are generally one Saturday a month and begin at 1 p.m.
 The programs are usually held in the Westbrook Public Library community room on the lower level of the library.

-Programs coming up through December include:
+Programs coming up include:

 Free Medicare Counseling

 A certified Medicare counselor will be at the Library Wednesdays from 10 a.m. to Noon beginning January 13, 2016 by appointment.
 The counselor from Senior Resources Agency on Aging can answer questions and explain all the parts of Medicare (Parts A, B, C, and D) and Medicare Savings Plans.
 Call the Library Tuesday through Saturday at 860 399-6422 to schedule an appointment.
-Appointments can be scheduled for other times if necessary.

 FindItCT is a free service, from the Connecticut State Library.
 You can local materials throughout the various libraries in Connecticut.
 Please note, the feature to request items from other libraries is yet to be available.
 However, you can fill out this form and we will get it for you.